-This section identifies ways the College will eliminate barriers, provide corrective actions, and make good faith efforts toward the affirmative action goals for underutilized protected groups and veterans (broken down by specific job categories).
+This section identifies ways the College will eliminate barriers, provide corrective actions, and make good faith efforts toward the affirmative action goals for underutilized protected groups (broken down by specific job categories).

-The College developed the below action-oriented programs specific to the job category/protected group(s) or veterans identified in the "Identification of Areas for Further Monitoring" section supported by the "Utilization/Availability Analysis, Establishment of Statement of Goals, and Timetable" and "Personnel Activities" sections.
+The College developed the below action-oriented programs specific to the job category/protected group(s) (Including veterans) identified in the "Identification of Areas for Further Monitoring" section supported by the "Utilization Analysis" and "Personnel Activities" sections.